oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 For more information see the [docs on Memory Management at Image Run Time](MemoryManagement.md).

 #### <a name="glossary-gc-max-heap-size"></a>Maximum Heap Size
-By default, the heap size is *unlimited*, allowing the garbage collector to freely allocate memory according to its policy.
+By default, the heap size is limited to a certain percentage of your system memory, allowing the garbage collector to freely allocate memory according to its policy.
 Use the `-Xmx` option when invoking your native executable (for example `./myapp -Xmx64m` for 64MB) to limit the maximum heap size for a lower and more predictable memory footprint.
 This can also improve latency in some cases.
 Use the `-R:MaxHeapSize` option when building with Native Image to pre-configure the maximum heap size.